MilesCranmer/issue_aggregator/README.md

 ### Background

 [PySR](https://github.com/MilesCranmer/PySR) has a lot of discussions threads.
-I often will attempt to link relevant ones for frequently-asked questions.
-But as there are 650+ threads, it's hard to search through them manually.
-So I made this.
+I often will try to point users to relevant ones, but as there are 650+ threads, it's hard to search through them manually.
+So I made this to help.

 ### Usage